VCHSRobots/RefWBot/README.md

 PWM and digital output, and sensor inputs from other electronic components on the robot.

-A block diagram of how such a Srobot could be wired up is shown below.
+A block diagram of how such a robot could be wired up is shown below.
 Also shown below is a schematic of the IO board that this control system uses.

 Note that we have PCBs for the IO board, if you are interested.
 (Also shown below.)